 Children’s Pool Beach, also referred to as Casa Beach, is a small sand beach that is located at the end of Jenner Street in La Jolla, San Diego.
-The beach is not a pool, but the building of a wave wall eliminated the crashing of waves on the beach, making the beach look and feel like a large children’s pool.
+The beach is not a pool, but the building of a wave wall eliminated the crashing of waves on the beach, making the beach both look and feel like a large children’s pool and one of many great San Diego kid’s activities.
 Before the wave wall was built, there was a shallow water area between a large rock and a mainland bluff called Seal Rock Point.
 The wave wall was built on top of these rocks across the channel.
 The top was paved over and a walkway now exists that is protected by railings.

 Seal Rock has always been a place seals called home.
 The first mention of seals in the area was in 1992, when it was noted that the population of marine mammals, particularly harbor seals, had been increasing over the previous 10 years.
 In November of 1994, the city created a Marine Mammal Reserve in the now Children’s Pool Beach area for a 5-year period.
 Over the next twenty years, controversy over the seal habitat has created in increase in tourist attraction to the area, especially because the seal population seemed to grow during this time.

 As of 2013, a Judge on the superior court and California Coastal Commission approved a year-round barrier rope to keep people away from the seals, but this does not stop visitors’ ability to catch a view of the popular beach.
 Seals flock by the hundreds to the beach during mating season and flop up on the warm sand.
-Visitors to the beach can see huge herds of seals lounging around in the calm of Children’s Pool Beach.
+Visitors to the beach can see huge herds of seals lounging around in the calm of Children’s Pool Beach, a fun thing to do in San Diego with kids.
 During this time, lifeguards and seal advocates monitor the beach to ensure the seals’ safety.
 Swimming is allowed in the area, but it is not recommended due to the high amount of bacteria from the excess amounts of seal feces.

 This beach is not for those looking for a family fun day, but those interested in seeing marine life up close and personal in the wild should take a visit.
 It is a rare chance to see this mammal during mating season and to see the full cycle of the season develop.
 Onlookers will even be able to see the pregnant females beached on the sand.